eranken/YukawaFit/README.md

 # YukawaFit
 # using combine to fit yukawa coupling

-Sample input files are provided in "Input/test/"
-To make datacards out of these, run
+Sample input files are provided in "Input/test/" for 2017 only To make datacards out of these, run

 > python makeDataCards.py --input test --year 2017 --chan all